azat-co/practicalnode/chapter4/chapter4.md

 </label>
 ```

 Note that the attribute with the value `false` is omitted from the HTML output.
-However, when no value is passed, `true` is assumed—for example.
-This is a Pug template with boolean attributes `checked`:
+However, when no value is passed, `true` is assumed.
+For example, this is a Pug template with boolean attributes `checked`:

 ```pug
 input(type='radio', checked)